illinois-cs241/assignment-docs/deadlock_demolition.md

 ThreadSantizer is a race condition detection tool.
 See [this page](https://github.com/angrave/SystemProgramming/wiki/C-Programming%2C-Part-5%3A-Debugging#tsan) for more information.

-**We will be using ThreadSanitizer to grade your code!
-If the autograder detects a data race, you won't automatically get 0 points, but a few points will be deducted.**
+**We will be using ThreadSanitizer to grade your code, but we will only test for data race errors, NOT any other warning type.**

 ## Helpful Hints and Notes